Content of the Improver Course Button Accordion Lessons

 Title: The Sally Gardens

 Lesson 17 is taught with The Sally Gardens which is a common tune.
-Triplets, grace notes and teaching of using alternative notes all inherent in the lesson.
+This reel is again a staple tune that everyone should have in their playing capabilities.
+Triplets, grace notes and teaching of alternative note use are all inherent in the lesson.

 Title: Jack Coughlan’s